4 Tips for Christians to Get Along With People and Build a Good Relationship

 Second, we should treat the failings and corruptions of others correctly, and shouldn’t delineate or judge others arbitrarily.

 The Lord Jesus said: “Judge not, that you be not judged.
 For with what judgment you judge, you shall be judged: and with what measure you mete, it shall be measured to you again” (Matthew 7:1–2).
 The Lord Jesus taught us that if others have transgressions or corruptions revealed we shouldn’t judge or delineate them arbitrarily.
-We should treat the failings or corruptions of others correctly and view others with an eye for development.
+We should treat the failings or corruptions of others correctly and believe they will improve in the future.
 This is only fair.
-If we treat others relying on satanic corrupt disposition, making harsh demands of others, trifling over minor matters, and arbitrarily judging and defining others, this is not in keeping with the will of the Lord, and we will absolutely have no normal relationship with others.
+If we treat others based on our own satanic corrupt disposition, and make harsh demands of others, trifle over minor matters, and arbitrarily judge and delineate others, this is not in keeping with the will of the Lord, and we will absolutely not have normal relationships with others.

 The Bible says: “Let nothing be done through strife or vainglory; but in lowliness of mind let each esteem other better than themselves.
 Look not every man on his own things, but every man also on the things of others.
-Let this mind be in you, which was also in Christ Jesus” (Philippians: 2:3–5).
-When we get along with the brothers and sisters, if we look down upon those who are not talented and gifted or those who are foolish and of poor caliber because we have a certain level of capability and possess a little caliber and talent, this reveals our arrogance, which is the disposition of Satan.
+Let this mind be in you, which was also in (Philippians: 2:3–5).
+When we interact with the brothers and sisters, if, because we have a certain level of ability and possess a little caliber and talent, we look down upon those who are not talented and gifted, or those who are foolish and of poor caliber, this reveals our arrogance, which is the disposition of Satan.
 The Lord Jesus said: “And whoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted” (Matthew: 23-12).
-We should humble ourselves and modestly draw on the strengths of others to make up our own shortcomings.
-Only then will God be pleased with us, and our lives grow continuously.
+We should humble ourselves and modestly draw on the strengths of others to make up for our own shortcomings.
+Only then will God be pleased with us and will our lives develop continuously.Jesus”